Common boiler problems and how to fix them

 1. Not enough heat from radiators

-The first port of call if your boiler is on and firing but your radiators aren’t getting warm is to check for air in the system.
+Fix: The first port of call is to check for trapped air in the system.
 If it is just a case of one or two radiators not getting up to temperature, this is probably something you can resolve yourself simply by bleeding those units affected.

 If it is a widespread issue across a whole floor or even the entire house, there may be air in some of the main pipes leading to and from the boiler.
 Loud banging and groaning noises are another sign that there is air in the system.
 A boiler engineer will be able to solve this relatively easily.